 The Sangamon County Sheriff Merit Commission is accepting applications for Sangamon County Corrections Officer positions.
 Anyone who is interested can pick up an application between 8:00 a.m. and 4:30 p.m.
 Monday through Friday at the Sangamon County Sheriff’s office, #1 Sheriff’s Plaza in Springfield or an application can be printed and filled out from the Sangamon County Sheriff Office website:

 (Click on Careers link then Sheriff’s Office Employment Application).
-Applications will be accepted in person no later than 4:30 p.m.
-April 2, 2021, (by mail must be post-marked April 2, 2021).
-Those candidates that meet the minimum requirements will be notified of the physical agility test being offered on April 17, 2021 at 9:00 a.m.
-Applicants meeting the requirements and passing the physical agility test will be notified of the location of the written exam being offered May 1, 2021 at 9:00 a.m.
+Applications will be accepted in person or by mail on an ongoing basis.
+Applicants meeting the requirements will be notified of the location of the physical agility and written exams being offered, tentatively June 2021.
 Applications are also accepted on a continual basis and kept on file until the next testing period. http://.sangamoncounty-sheriff.com